‘Blonde’ review: Ana de Armas is the biggest draw of Marilyn Monroe biopic

 Monroe’s descent is best captured in a wrenching montage of men, their faces distorted with lust.
 The film is suffused with gorgeous and sometimes surreal imagery, but at this stage, perhaps Monroe needed an intellectual approach, rather than a stylistic one.

 The single-most powerful element of Blonde, which sustains it through banality, dime-store psychology and increasingly discomfiting moments of suffering, is its fearless lead actor.
-Placed in scenes that often require her to be unclothed and in positions of humiliation, the impeccably styled and costumed Ana De Armas lives and breathes the role of Marilyn Monroe.
+Placed in scenes that often require her to be unclothed and in positions of humiliation, the impeccably styled and costumed Ana de Armas lives and breathes the role of Marilyn Monroe.

 Monroe’s fans came to gawk at her, regardless of what she was trying to do in her roles.
-In Blonde, we gaze De Armas in wonderment rather than with lasciviousness, and forget the movie she is in.
+In Blonde, we gaze de Armas in wonderment rather than with lasciviousness, and forget the movie she is in.